RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

 ![EmptyBilFile](images/EmptyBilFile.jpg)

-The resulting intermediary (SDL XLIFF) file would merely contain the basic header information that was retrieved from the document and file properties objects such as the original file name, the source/target language, the SDL File Type Support Framework version, etc.
+The resulting intermediary (SDLXliff) file would merely contain the basic header information that was retrieved from the document and file properties objects such as the original file name, the source/target language, the File Type Support Framework version, etc.

 Add the Component Reference to the Component Builder --